I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 This time I went ahead and installed them as prompted.

-Next, when I tried to save the MCP server configuration, it resulted in an error as mentioned earlier, so I finished without saving this time.
+Next, I tried to save the MCP server settings as well, but as mentioned earlier, an error occurred, so I'll finish without saving this time.

-For reference, the error below occurred because it tried to open the UTF-8 configuration file ~/.claude.json, which contains a character not supported by CP932 (in this case, EM dash 0xE28094), as CP932.
+The error is as follows: it tried to open the UTF-8 configuration file ~/.claude.json, which contains a character unsupported by CP932 (in this case, EM dash 0xE28094), as CP932.

 aws: [ERROR]: 'cp932' codec can't decode byte 0x94 in position 17949: illegal multibyte sequence

-If you choose not to save the MCP server configuration, the command ends here.
+If you choose not to save the MCP server settings, the command exits here.

 aws agent-toolkit command group